Actively Recruiting

 • Patients with absolute contraindications to spirometry testing

-• Patients with aneurysms of the aorta or cerebral arteries threatening to rupture or after recent vascular surgery
+• Patients with aneurysms of the aorta or cerebral arteries at risk of rupture or recent vascular surgery

-• Patients with increased intracranial pressure, recent intracranial bleeding, or recent cranial surgery
+• Patients with increased intracranial pressure or recent intracranial bleeding or head surgery

-• Patients after acute conditions within 6 months prior to surgery such as stroke, myocardial infarction, unstable angina, or pneumothorax
+• Patients with acute conditions within 6 months prior to surgery such as stroke, myocardial infarction, unstable angina, or pneumothorax

 • Patients with uncontrolled hypertension